mahugnon/PowerbuilderWiki/PBLRegeneration.md

-# PBL regeneration with Powerbuilder Orcascr170
+# :information_desk_person: :poop: PBL regeneration with Powerbuilder Orcascr170
 Powerbuilder binary files **.pbl**  represents  Powerbuilder libraries and can only be read by the Powerbuilder IDE.
 For a  versioned Powerbuilder project, only sources code are up to date(file extension **.sru,srf,srd,srw .etc.**), but **pbl** are not.
 As consequence, when you run  just cloned or checkedout project, an  outdated version is run.